top of page

 Testing Types on the Platform

-Unit Tests - Unit tests are those that while still testing meaningful units of functionality do this without any other dependencies.
+Unit Tests - Unit tests are those that, while still testing meaningful units of functionality, do so without any other dependencies.
 Unit tests run in isolation without the need for additional services or databases.
 They also run fast and provide instant feedback.

 Component Tests - In its most basic form, it means a test that validates whether a developed service meets its specification.

-A lot of delivery teams choose to validate this via automated end to end tests.
-However, this does not need to be the case.
-Our preferred approach for teams on the platform is for delivery teams to sit down with the “spec” (usually a list of acceptance criteria) and figure out which level of the Test Pyramid to cover that criteria.
-If you can do the bulk of your testing with unit tests, or component tests then great!
+Many delivery teams choose to validate this through automated end-to-end tests.
+However, this need not be the case.
+Our preferred approach for teams on the platform is for delivery teams to sit down with the “spec” (usually a list of acceptance criteria) and determine which level of the Test Pyramid to cover those criteria.
+If you can do most of your testing with unit or component tests, great!

 Contract Tests - When using micro-services, integration points between services are a breeding ground for bugs.
-Consumer-driven contract testing is a technique where the consumer defines the contract and verifications are made against this contract within the build/test lifecycle.
-Micro-services allow teams to release autonomously.
+Consumer-driven contract testing is a technique in which the consumer defines the contract, and verifications are performed against it throughout the build/test lifecycle.
+Microservices allow teams to release autonomously.

-End to End Tests (E2E) - E2E testing can quite quickly become an ambiguous term, especially when developing micro-services.
-E2E in the context of testing integration between multiple micro-services is a bit of an anti-pattern.
-Ideally, while developing micro-services, we want to aim for being as independent as we possibly can be.
+End-to-End Tests (E2E) - E2E testing can quite quickly become an ambiguous term, especially when developing micro-services.
+E2E testing in the context of integration between multiple microservices is a bit of an anti-pattern.
+Ideally, while developing microservices, we want to aim to be as independent as possible.
 We prefer to test the interaction between micro-services through contract tests rather than E2E tests.
-A high level of E2E testing can become an expensive overhead and tests tend to be flaky.
-A limited number of tests that checked that things hung together would still be useful.
+A high level of E2E testing can become an expensive overhead, and tests tend to be flaky.
+A limited number of tests that checked that things hung together would still be helpful.

-Smoke Tests - A subset of automated tests that can be used to prove an environment is stable enough to proceed with further testing, or, to decide if the software is stable enough to be released into production.
-At the point of releasing software into higher environments such as an externally facing environment for test or production, we are solely proving we can deploy the software successfully; This is not another phase of functional testing.
+Smoke Tests - A subset of automated tests that can be used to prove an environment is stable enough to proceed with further testing, or to decide if the software is stable enough to be released into production.
+At the point of releasing software into higher environments, such as an externally facing environment for testing or production, we are solely proving that we can deploy the software successfully; this is not another phase of functional testing.

-Performance Testing - There are many variants of performance testing such as Spike, Soak and Stress testing.
+Performance Testing - There are many variants of performance testing, such as Spike, Soak and Stress testing.
 All types of performance testing have very different focuses.
 The only kind of performance testing that is encouraged on the platform is Load Testing.
-Each team is required to test each release of their service in isolation, to ensure that it can stand up to predicted load.
-Conducting regular but, short load tests on your micro-services is sufficient to identify performance-related bugs such as memory leaks.
-During a load test, we also need to consider what happens to the micro-service.
-This way we can assess how many instances are necessary in order to support the digital service that we're testing.
+Each team is required to test each release of their service in isolation to ensure it can withstand the predicted load.
+Conducting regular, short load tests on your microservices is sufficient to identify performance-related bugs, such as memory leaks.
+During a load test, we also need to consider what happens to the microservice.
+This way, we can assess how many instances are needed to support the digital service we're testing.

 Security Testing - An essential element of your testing pipeline is running security testing.
 All teams must implement this.

 Manual exploratory testing is best suited to complex or domain-specific test scenarios.
-Examples of this are an appropriate use of authentication and authorisation, business logic exploitation which all require an understanding of the system's functionality.
-Some generic (or non-domain-specific) vulnerabilities are also best tested manually when they are sufficiently complex to exploit or require the chaining of multiple vulnerabilities.
+Examples of this include the appropriate use of authentication and authorisation, and the exploitation of business logic, all of which require an understanding of the system's functionality.
+Some generic (or non-domain-specific) vulnerabilities are best tested manually when they are sufficiently complex to exploit or require chaining multiple vulnerabilities.

-Accessibility Testing - Accessibility Testing is performed to ensure that the application being tested is usable by people with disabilities like hearing, colour blindness, old age and other disadvantaged groups.
+Accessibility Testing - Accessibility Testing is performed to ensure that the application being tested is usable by people with disabilities, including hearing impairments, colour blindness, and older age, as well as other disadvantaged groups.
 It is a subset of Usability Testing.
-Accessibility must be a consideration when building software and it is important that accessibility testing is not left until the end of your cycle nor should it just form part of your Usability Testing sessions.
+Accessibility must be a consideration when building software, and it is essential that accessibility testing is not left until the end of your cycle, nor should it be limited to your Usability Testing sessions.
 This organisation is obliged to build software to an AA Standard: https://www.w3.org/TR/WCAG/

 For all testing types, it is strongly encouraged that you implement them within your pipeline where possible and where appropriate.
 However, we understand there may be some exceptions, e.g. you may not want to run a performance test for every deployment.
-There is also a considerable amount of benefit of carrying out manual exploratory testing.
+There is also considerable benefit in conducting manual exploratory testing.
 Exploratory testing involves simultaneously learning about the software under test while designing and executing tests, using feedback from the last test to inform the next.
-If you find a defect as a result of exploratory testing, its worth having a team discussion to agree if there is value in automating that test and including it in your pipeline to prevent it happening in the future.
+If you find a defect during exploratory testing, it's worth having a team discussion to decide whether it's worth automating the test and including it in your pipeline to prevent it from happening again.

-There are gaps in theses testing types above, things such as Compatibility.
-Accessibility etc. such things will be addressed by the platform in the future.
+There are gaps in these testing types above, such as Compatibility.
+Accessibility, etc., such things will be addressed by the platform in the future.

 Environments

-• Near-identical Environments for test and production purposes, this reduces risk
+• Near-identical Environments for test and production purposes, which reduces risk.

 • These environments exist in the cloud (Azure)